MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-ha.md

 SQL Server 2017 CTP 1.4 added `sequence_number` to `sys.availability_groups` to allow Pacemaker to identify how up-to-date secondary replicas are with the primary replica. `sequence_number` is a monotonically increasing BIGINT that represents how up-to-date the local availability group replica is with respect to the rest of the replicas in the availability group.
 Pacemaker updates the `sequence_number` with each availability group configuration change.
 Examples of configuration changes include failover, replica addition, or removal.
 The number is updated on the primary, then replicated to secondary replicas.
 Thus a secondary replica that has up-to-date configuration has the same sequence number as the primary.

-When Pacemaker decides to promote a replica to primary, it first sends a *pre-promote* notification to all replicas to extract the sequence number and store it.
-Next, when Pacemaker actually tries to promote a replica to primary, the replica only promotes itself if its sequence number is the highest of all the sequence numbers from all replicas and rejects the promote operation otherwise.
+When Pacemaker decides to promote a replica to primary, it first sends a *pre-promote* notification to all replicas and the witness - if applicable.
+The replicas return the sequence number.
+Next, when Pacemaker actually tries to promote a replica to primary, the replica only promotes itself if its sequence number is the highest of all the sequence numbers.
+The replica and rejects the promote operation if its own sequence number does not match the highest sequence number.
 In this way only the replica with the highest sequence number can be promoted to primary, ensuring no data loss.

 This process requires at least one replica available for promotion with the same sequence number as the previous primary.
 To ensure this, the default behavior is for the Pacemaker resource agent to automatically set `required_synchronized_secondaries_to_commit` such that at least one synchronous secondary replica is up to date and available to be the target of an automatic failover.
 With each monitoring action, the value of `required_synchronized_secondaries_to_commit` is computed (and updated if necessary).
 The `required_synchronized_secondaries_to_commit` value is 'number of synchronous replicas' divided by 2.
 At failover time, the resource agent will require (`total number of replicas` - `required_synchronized_secondaries_to_commit` replicas) to respond to the pre-promote notification to be able to promote one of them to primary.
 The replica with the highest `sequence_number` will be promoted to primary.